aturcotte/exquires/docs/USAGE.rst

 where :file:`my_file` is the file you wish to write the data to.

-When producing tables, :program:`exquires-report` will display 4 digits by default.
+When producing tables, :ref:`exquires-report` will display 4 digits by default.
 You can select any number of digits between 1 and 16.
 For example, you can change the number of digits to to 6 using: